amatgil/wawa/README.md

 - [ ] if the output is a single image it should not show any extra data like <attachment #1: image> or stuff

 # Server install
-Place this under `/etc/systemd/system/wawa.service` to make it a deamon:
+Place this under `/etc/systemd/system/wawa.service` to make it a daemon:
 ```systemd
 [Unit]
 Description=wawa discord bot